 Infant development: Milestones from 7 to 9 months

-Your baby might surprise you with how quickly he or she is picking up new skills.
+It might surprise you how quickly your baby is picking up new skills.
 Infant development milestones for a 7- to 9-month-old include sitting, standing and laughing.By Mayo Clinic Staff

-As your baby becomes more mobile and inquisitive, infant development takes off.
+As your baby becomes more mobile and curious, infant development takes off.
 It might seem that your baby learns something new every day.
-Understand your baby's next milestones and what you can do to promote his or her growth.
+Understand these next milestones and what you can do to promote your baby's growth.

 What to expect

-Your baby will continue to grow and develop at his or her own pace.
+Babies grow and develop at their own pace.
 From ages 7 to 9 months, your baby is likely to experience:

 - Advancing motor skills.
-By this age, most babies can roll over in both directions — even in their sleep.
-Some babies can sit on their own, while others need a little support.
+By this age, most babies can roll over in both directions even in their sleep.
+Most babies also can sit on their own, while others need a little support.
 You might notice your baby beginning to scoot, rock back and forth, or even crawl across the room.
 Some babies this age can pull themselves to a standing position.
-Soon your baby might cruise along the edge of the couch or coffee table.
+Soon your baby might take some steps while holding the edge of a couch or low table.

 - Improved hand-eye coordination.
-Most babies this age transfer objects from one hand to another or directly to their mouths.
+Most babies this age move objects from one hand to another or directly to their mouths.
 Pulling objects closer with a raking motion of the hands will give way to more-refined movements, such as picking up objects with just the thumb and forefinger.
-This improving dexterity will help your baby handle a spoon and soft finger foods.
+These skills will help your baby handle a spoon and soft finger foods.

 - Evolving communication.
-Your baby will communicate with you through sounds, gestures and facial expressions.
+Babies communicate through sounds, gestures and facial expressions.
 You'll probably hear plenty of laughing and squealing.
 Some babies might repeat the sounds they hear — or give it their best shot.
 Your baby's babbling is likely to include chains of sounds, such as "ba-ba-ba."
 You might even pick out an occasional "mama" or "dada."